laminkenneth2017/Cancellation-Prediction/README.md

 A data-driven approach that can automatically identify orders at risk of cancellation would allow the business to intervene proactively.

 ## Project Goal:
-This project aims to develop a machine learning model to predict the completion status of orders based on transaction data.
+The goal is to develop a predictive model to identify factors influencing order completion, enabling better-targeted marketing strategies using machine learning models (logistic regression, decision tree, random forest), and provide actionable insights.
 By accurately identifying the characteristics of completed versus canceled orders, the business can:

 - [x] Improve Revenue: Focus on high-potential orders, minimizing the loss associated with cancellations.
 - [x] Optimize Resource Allocation: Target promotional efforts towards customers and order types with a higher likelihood of completion.
 - [x] Enhance Customer Experience: Reduce friction points that may lead to order cancellations, improving the overall customer journey.